top of page

 Click the button that says "Attach to Family Tree."

-FamilySearch will guide you through a series of forms that will help you collect relevant information before linking the document to a specific person on your family tree.
+FamilySearch will guide you through a series of forms to help you collect relevant information before linking the document to a specific person on your family tree.

 Have you tried the Historical Imager Record collection?

 Admittedly, I forget to navigate this new way to search for historical documents about my ancestors.
-My first stop is usually record hints and then the FamilySearch Wiki.
+My first stop is usually recording hints, followed by the FamilySearch Wiki.

-Still, I keep striving to make it a part of my genealogy research plan and process.
+Still, I strive to make it a part of my genealogy research plan and process.

 What are you finding?
 Are you finding it easier to use than the Card Catalog?